-- Start the engine and run the engine at "LOW IDLE" for 2 minutes.
-Perform this procedure to ensure that the lubrication system has oil and that the oil filters are filled.
-Inspect the oil filter for oil leaks. - 3.
-Stop the engine and allow the oil to drain back to the oil pan for a minimum of 10 minutes.
+- 3. After installing the oil filler cap, start the engine and run the engine at "LOW IDLE" for 2 minutes.
+Perform this procedure to ensure that the lubrication system has oil and that the oil filter is filled.
+Inspect the oil filter for oil leaks. - 4.
+Stop the engine and allow the oil to drain back to the oil pan for a minimum of 30 minutes. - 5.
+Remove the engine oil level gauge to check the oil level.
+Maintain the oil level between "L" and "H" marks on the engine oil level gauge.
+Do not fill the crankcase above the "H" mark.